bojanS94/ng-material-user-managment/README.md

 ## Before you start:

+1. First of all install node modules for dependencies
-1. Install json-server extension for mocking data from: https://www.npmjs.com/package/json-server?activeTab=readme#getting-started
+2. Install json-server extension for mocking data from: https://www.npmjs.com/package/json-server?activeTab=readme#getting-started
+3. Make sure you are in root folder of the project, not the outside, otherwise json-server command will create new db.json empty file
-2. start server with json-server --watch db.json command
+4. start server with json-server --watch db.json command

 ## Development server